mvindahl/zx81-dat-tape-reader/README.md

 This will fetch required dependencies.

 ## Usage
+The input for the tool is a .wav file representing the signal on the tape.

 The basic workflow is as follows:
-1. Digitize tape signal to .wav file
-2. Open the wav file and let the tool analyze it for ones and zeroes
+1. Open the wav file and let the tool analyze it for ones and zeroes
-3. Review the analysis and edit if required
+2. Review the analysis and edit if required
-4. Output in .tzx format for the emulator
+3. Output in .tzx format for the emulator
-5. Run in emulator to verify

-Only steps two through four will be in scope for this README.

-### Open wav file in tool
+### Step 1: Open wav file in tool

 In the terminal, type: